dragontamer/AESRand/README.md

 iteration.

 The "Parallel Stream" generator only changes the top 64-bits of the input.
 This is the "weak direction" of the random number generator, which fails after 8TB of testing in PractRand.
-Parallel Streams are also much slower to generate: requiring a lengthy 64-bit LCGRNG multiply+add.
 Nonetheless, the ability to support parallel streams is important in today's world of highly-parallelized simulations.
 Passing 4TB of PractRand means that 34-Billion parallel streams were created, and PractRand was unable to detect any statistical correlation between their start points.
 So at least 2^35 high-quality parallel streams are